What to consider when comparing business broadband

 or fibre optic

 cables can also make a huge difference.
-A basic ADSL offers a connection provided by your telephone line.
+A basic ADSL package offers a connection provided by your business phone line.
 It is widely available across the UK and may be enough to support the weight of a small business.
 On the other hand, fibre optic uses underground cables and provides a much faster connection.
-This option can be ideal for larger businesses, but they aren’t widely available.
+This option can be ideal for larger businesses, but they aren’t as widely available.

 Specialist business broadband packages

 tend, unsurprisingly, to offer features specifically tailored for businesses and you will find that some of these may be critical to the day-to-day operation of your company.

 If you sign a business broadband package, you will automatically receive priority service and support.
 Having your broadband connection interrupted could cost you a lot of money and will most likely smear your reputation with your customers.
 Therefore, most broadband providers offer 24-hour support to businesses.